Division of Transportation - Joseph R. Korpalski, Director of Transportation

 For more detailed program information, check out the MCRide Brochure (.pdf) and Rider’s Guide (.pdf).

-How Do I Reserve a Trip?
+How to Reserve a Trip?

 Call 1-800-451-4599 (or use 711 for the Illinois Relay Service) to schedule a ride.
 Select "McHenry County" from the automated prompt and a live person will help you to schedule a ride.
 Spanish speaking call takers are available.